Ninnat/notes/README.md

 The notes cover
 * An invitation to Shannon theory
 * Linear algebra in the bra-ket notation, and a quick rundown of the quantum formalism in finite-dimensional spaces
-* Communication using ebits (superdense coding, teleportation with an unusual proof), EPR argument, and the CHSH inequality via a nonlocal game
+* Communication using ebits (superdense coding, teleportation with perhaps an unusual proof), EPR argument, and the CHSH inequality via a nonlocal game